Nová Ves nad Popelkou

 Nová Ves nad Popelkou (Neudorf an der Popelka) is a municipality and village in Semily District in the Liberec Region of the Czech Republic.
 It has about 700 inhabitants.

+Etymology

+The name means "new village upon the Popelka".
+The former name of the village is Nová Ves u Lomnice na Jičínsku ("new village at Lomnice in the Jičín region").

 Geography

 Nová Ves nad Popelkou is located about 35 km southeast of Liberec.
 It lies in the Giant Mountains Foothills.
 The Popelka stream flows through the municipality.
-There is one pond in the municipality called Taliňák.
+There is one fishpond in the municipality called Taliňák.

 History

 The first written mention of Nová Ves nad Popelkou is from 1369.
 The exact year of the village's foundation is unknown, it was probably between 1200 and 1250.
-According to a unverified source, already in 1097 the Slavic settlers built the Church of Saint Procopius here.
-The former name of the village is Nová Ves u Lomnice na Jičínsku.
+According to an untrustworthy source, already in 1097, the Slavic settlers built here the Church of Saint Procopius.

+Demographics

+Transport

+Nová Ves nad Popelkou is located on a short railway line of local importance from Lomnice nad Popelkou to Stará Paka.

 Sights

-The Church of Saint Procopius went through several renovations over the years and its current form dates from 1747.
+The main landmark of Nová Ves nad Popelkou is the Church of Saint Procopius.
+It went through several renovations over the years and its current form dates from 1747.
 The church tower is from 1749.